-Non-cash interest expense was \$217 thousand in the three-month period ended August 31, 2008 compared with \$270 thousand in the same period last year.
+Non-cash interest expense was \$160 thousand in the three-month period ended February 28, 2009 compared with \$258 thousand in the same period last year.
+For the nine-month period ended February 28, 2009 interest expense was \$578 thousand compared with \$799 thousand for the same period last year.
 These amounts represent interest at a rate of prime plus 1% on the \$15.0 million convertible debentures.
-The interest expense for the quarter ended August 31, 2008 has decreased due to a reduction in the prime rate of interest in comparison with the same period last year.
+The decrease in interest expense in fiscal 2009 compared with fiscal 2008 is a function of significantly lower prime rates in comparison with the prior year.
 All interest accrued on the debentures to date has been paid in common shares of the Company.